Can You Grow Vegetables Indoors All Year Round?

 Cabbage

 Cabbage grows in the fall and spring.
-With its long growing season, it's accustomed to a range of temperatures.
+With its long growing season, it's accustomed to various temperatures.
 Start planting your seeds indoors mid-fall.

 Radishes